 As I’ve found that most people prefer to learn visually, I’ve linked a video below explaining in detail how to season cast iron.
 The second half of the video also shows you how to cook with it!

 However, keep in mind that this video is fairly in-depth and shows you how to get the best results possible.
-If you find the process in the video to be too time-consuming, YouTube channel Binging With Babish also has a video on kitchenware maintenance that has a simplified explanation for seasoning cast iron.
+If you find the process in the video to be too time-consuming, the YouTube channel Binging With Babish also has a video on kitchenware maintenance that has a simplified explanation for seasoning cast iron.
 It’s the first thing he covers, so there’s no need to skip ahead!

 For your convenience, I’ve also left a transcription of the video below with all the steps and details outlined.